 Construction and testing

-An actual-size, single-side PCB of the dual audio-signal tracer is shown in Fig. 2 and its component layout in Fig. 3.
+A single side PCB of the dual audio signal tracer is shown in Fig. 2 and its component layout in Fig. 3.
 After assembling the circuit on a PCB, enclose it in a suitable plastic box.

 The circuit works well off 6V battery; the preferred power supply is 6V and above.
 The circuit is appropriate for the signal tracer, as general-purpose dual audio amplifier and as low-power stereo amplifier.
 The output power can reach 1W over 4-ohm with 9V power supply, which is more than enough for listening to the produced sound in a small room.